graphlab-fr/cosma-docs/src/en/user-manual-cli.md

 ### Installing

+Cosma is available in two versions: a graphical user interface (GUI) application and a command line interface (CLI) application.
+Information about the CLI version is detailed [on a dedicated page](https://cosma.graphlab.fr/en/docs/cli/user-manual/).

-The CLI version of Cosma is available on macOS, Windows and Linux.
+From v2 onwards, both versions of Cosma are available for macOS, Windows and Linux.

-The installation of [NodeJS](https://nodejs.org/) version 12 or higher is required.
+For Cosma CLI, the installation of [NodeJS](https://nodejs.org/) version 12 or higher is required.

 NPM (the NodeJS package manager) is installed automatically with NodeJS.
 NPM can be used to manage the installation of Cosma CLI.
 Enter the command below in your terminal to install Cosma CLI globally.
 The software can then be used by running `cosma`.